dkarlinsky/azsmrc/azsmrc/Readme.txt

 b.
 Amazon referral system --
 		This does not require any actual donation from you, but rather, Amazon will donate to us a percentage of your total shopping if you use the provided referral links.
-The direct link system provides the most money back for us from Amazon, so if you plan to do some shopping at Amazon, then please do it through this system and support us!
+		If you are from Germany please use the direct link system as it provides the most money back for us from Amazon, so if you plan to do some shopping at Amazon, then please do it through this system and support us!